tasmota/decode-config/README.md

 ### Output to screen

-Output to screen is the default when calling the program backup or restore parameter.
-The output is prevented when using backup or restore parameter.
-In that case you can force screen output using the `--output` parameter.
+Output to screen is the default when calling the program without any backup or restore parameter.
+Screen output is suppressed if using any backup or restore parameter.
+In that case you can force screen output by using the `--output` parameter.

 #### JSON output

 The default backup format is [JSON](#json-format).
-You can force JSON backup using the `--output-format json` parameter.
+In any case you can force JSON backup format using the `--output-format json` parameter.

 Example: